ElliotWhiley/VisualGit/README.md

 # Welcome

 An easy-to-use, visually-oriented desktop client for Git aimed at helping students learn the standard Git workflow.
+You can get a summary of our project by reading our [cool poster](https://github.com/ElliotWhiley/VisualGit/raw/resources/visualgit-poster.pdf)   :)

 # Installation